This information will help you prepare for your tracheal or bronchial stent placement at Memorial Sloan Kettering (MSK).

 After changing into a hospital gown, you will meet your nurse.
 He or she will place an intravenous (IV) catheter into a vein, usually in your hand or arm.
 At first you will receive fluids through the IV, but it will be used later to give you anesthesia (medication to make you sleepy).
 When it’s time for your procedure, you will be brought into the procedure room and helped onto an exam table.
 You will be attached to equipment to monitor your heart, breathing, and blood pressure.
 You will also receive oxygen through your nose.

 You will receive anesthesia through your IV.
 Once you are asleep, your doctor will insert a bronchoscope (a tube-like instrument with a small camera) into your nose or mouth.
-It is gently moved down the back of your throat and through the large and small airways leading into your lungs.
+He or she will gently move it down the back of your throat and through the large and small airways leading into your lungs.
 Your doctor may use fluoroscopy, a type of x-ray, to guide him or her during your stent placement.
 If your doctor needs to take any biopsies (tissue samples) of your lung tissue, he or she can take them during this procedure as well.Back to top

 After Your Procedure